Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Individual Minima-Informed Decision-Making

 In the following we propose two (\acc{IM})-informed \acc{DM} methods, which have not previously been described in the literature, to the best of the authors' knowledge.
 These novel methods aim to produce a more robust translation of preferences with respect to objective ranges than that achieved by established methods.
 Both methods structurally belong to the \acc{PS} method.
 Hence, their computational complexity is similar to that of other \acc{PS} subforms and the \acc{WS} method, which itself requires one optimization variable and $n_J$ inequality constraints less than \acc{PS} subforms.

 \paragraph*{NBI Using the Visual CHIM Normal} This method can be viewed as a subform of \acc{NBI} with $\realize{d}=\wChimVisual$.
-A closer examination of \eqref{eq:eta_visual} reveals that $\wChimVisual$ is the normal vector of the \acc{CHIM} in a normalized image space transformed back into the original image space.
-Consequently, the visual \acc{CHIM} normal $\wChimVisual$ has a built-in compensation for different objective ranges, making it more robust against precisely those.
+A closer examination of \eqref{eq:eta_visual} reveals that $\wChimVisual$ is the normal vector of the \acc{CHIM} in a \acc{NIS} transformed back into the original image space.
+Its effect on robustness with respect to varying objective ranges is assessed numerically in \cref{ssec:Exemplary_Problems,fig:DM_all_methods,tab:metrics_DM}. \hyperanchor{anchor:NBI_vis}{}

 \paragraph*{Nadir-CHIM Method} The \acc{NCHIM} constitutes a novel realization of the \acc{PS} method, given by the realization of the parameters